Natural Family Planning

 Billings: Based on over 50 years of ongoing scientific research, the Billings Ovulation Method® is a highly effective yet simple approach.
 It can work effectively for women whether they are coming off hormonal contraceptives, breastfeeding, weaning, or approaching menopause.
 Regardless of the particular situation, the four simple rules of the method are the same for everyone.
 Learn more at BOMA's website.

-Creighton: The Creighton Model (CrM) is a method based on a woman's cervical mucus observations.
-The technique can be used with the science of Natural Procreative (NaPro) Technology to evaluate and monitor reproductive and gynecological health.
-Find out more here.
+Creighton: The Creighton Model FertilityCare™ System (CrMS) is a method based on a woman's cervical mucus observations.
+It is highly effective for avoiding pregnancy, achieving pregnancy, and monitoring a women’s gynecological health.
+It can be used with regular or irregular cycles, breastfeeding, post-pill or IUD, or premenopause.
+The CrMS charts are used with the science of Natural Procreative (NaPro) Technology to evaluate and monitor reproductive and gynecological health.
+Creighton´s website.

 Marquette: This model uses a fertility monitor to measure reproductive hormones in the urine along with the method's algorithm.
 The approach is suitable for women with regular cycles, irregular cycles, and breastfeeding, postpartum, or approaching menopause.